ElliotKillick/windows-vs-linux-loader-architecture/README.md

 In this section will analyze why doing COM initialization or start a COM server from `DllMain` is currently unsafe and more interestingly, how these actions could be made safe.

+### Avoiding ABBA Deadlock

 In the documentation for [`CoInitializeEx`](https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-coinitializeex) lies this statement:

 > Because there is no way to control the order in which in-process servers are loaded or unloaded, do not call CoInitialize, CoInitializeEx, or CoUninitialize from the DllMain function.

 This warning concerns the risk of nesting the native (e.g. `ntdll!LdrpLoaderLock`) and COM (e.g. `combase!gComLock`, `combase!gChannelInitLock`, and `combase!g<a href="https://devblogs.microsoft.com/oldnewthing/20210108-00/?p=104684" target="_blank">OXID</a>Lock`) lock hierarchies within a thread.
 Realizing this risk would require at least two threads acquiring the locks in different orders to interleave, thus causing an ABBA deadlock.
 Ideally, Microsoft would support this by ensuring a clean lock hierarchy between these subsystems or controlling load/unload order (it's easier said than done given the monolithic nature of it all).
 [Microsoft has realized this risk in their code](https://devblogs.microsoft.com/oldnewthing/20140821-00/?p=183) (note that [starting with OLE 2, OLE is built on top of COM](https://stackoverflow.com/a/8929732), so they share internals).
 The simplest method for fixing this ABBA deadlock would be to acquire the loader lock (it's in the PEB) before the COM lock, thereby keeping a clean lock hierarchy.
 However, this method would decrease concurrency, thus reducing performance.
 Another solution would be to specifically target COM functions that interact with the native loader while already holding the COM lock, such as `CoFreeUnusedLibraries`. `CoFreeUnusedLibraries` would leave the COM shared data structures/components in a consistent state before unlocking the COM lock, acquire loader lock, and then perform consistency checks after reacquiring the COM lock.
 COM architecture might precisely track each component's state to support its reentrant design.
 A state tracking mechanism could work like `LDR_DDAG_STATE` in the native loader. `CoFreeUnusedLibraries` will acquire loader lock followed by the COM lock(s) and then perform its task of freeing unused libraries.
 [My inspiration for the second approach partially came from the GNU loader.](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L580) In both solutions, the process maintains a single coherent lock hierarchy.
 Thus, either of these solutions would solve the potential for an ABBA deadlock upon calling `CoFreeUnusedLibraries` when combined with some module's `DllMain` interacting with COM at the same time.

-If some COM operation requires threads that *load additional libraries* (**Is this something that can happen?
-As noted in our concurrency experiments, it's a naturally tricky situation that even the GNU loader will deadlock under.** We're no longer talking about ABBA deadlock.), then spawn that thread with the `THREAD_CREATE_FLAGS_SKIP_LOADER_INIT` flag (or remove thread blockers) and add library loading work items to the established global work queue (new with Windows 10).
-The parallel loader threads (threads with the `LoaderWorker` flag in `TEB.SameTebFlags`) would handle mapping and snapping.
-At which point, the load owner thread (the thread our `DllMain` is running on) would be able to finish the remaining loader work.
-The thread (internally calling `NtCreateThreadEx`, "thread A") spawning a new thread would ideally check if it's under loader lock, and if so, wait on the new thread ("thread B") until the entire load (`LdrpLoadCompleteEvent`) is complete on thread A (this works due to the loader being reentrant).
-The load owner thread (`LoadOwner` flag in `TEB.SameTebFlags`) would then operate as normal, completing the remaining loader work (e.g. module initialization) on thread B's behalf.
-If what libraries the thread B needs is known beforehand (it should be possible to know this in dynamic linking situations), then opt to load them directly on the load owner thread before spawning thread B or allowing thread B to run.
-In this case, an optimization could be made to do the thread creation system call (this call is asynchronous and it will take some time before the kernel actually spawns the thread into our process) before doing loader work.
-Having a dedicated load owner thread at all times (similar to the current `LoaderWorker` threads), provided suitable optimizations are in place, may also be a solution. **`DllMain` can now safely run *any* COM code.** Applying this solution to the CLR may mean removing the CLR loader because its continued presence means foreign (third-party) code could violate the loader lock ➜ CLR assembly initialization lock (I'm assuming the CLR loader has an assembly initialization lock similar to the native loader) hierarchy without our knowledge.
-The other solution is what Microsoft engineers currently advise, which is to write a rule saying that nobody should do COM (e.g. `CoInitializeEx`) from `DllMain`, which works great until people, such as Microsoft employees, do COM from `DllMain` (or one of many other places the loader unexpectedly holds loader lock) and Microsoft must involve a loader on top of a loader (the CLR loader) so "unmanaged and managed initialization is done in two separate and distinct stages" over the native loader to workaround "loader lock issues" that are symptomatic of Windows architecture.

 Given how monolithic Windows tends to be, the second solution for ABBA deadlock would be challenging; however, concurrency is hardly ever easy, and Microsoft engineers have taken on more complex problems.
 It's possible to make it work. **The monolithic architecture of Windows is often what unexpectedly causes problems between these separate lock hierarchies to arise in the first place (e.g. due to a Windows API function internally doing COM without the programmer's explicit knowledge).**

+### Other Deadlock Possibilities

+COM may perform other operations that cause a deadlock:

+If some COM operation requires spawning and waiting on a new thread, then spawn that thread with the `THREAD_CREATE_FLAGS_SKIP_LOADER_INIT` flag (or remove loader thread blockers).
+I think skipping/removing thread blockers would be the only way to avoid deadlock here when accounting for both `DLL_THREAD_ATTACH` and `DLL_THREAD_DETACH` (i.e. we can't temporarily offload some loading operations or otherwise, just for thread startup).

+If some COM operation further requires that waited on new thread to *load additional libraries* (**Is this something that can happen?
+As noted in our concurrency experiments, it's a naturally tricky situation that even the GNU loader will deadlock under.**) then things get hard (if not impossible).
+As a thought experiment though, we will give it our best shot.
+We are currently on "thread A" and the thread we just spawned is "thread B".
+Thread A is already the load owner.
+So, our approach to avoiding deadlock should be to attempt offloading library loading work from thread B to thread A (thread A would have to wait to see if it picks up any work) *or* just have thread A wait so thread B can act as the load owner for a bit.
+We will go for the second option.
+After thread A does the system call to spawn thread B, thread A (in `NtCreateThreadEx`) should check if it's under loader lock.
+If so, thread A must wait until it receives a signal from thread B that it's completed its loader work.
+Thread B should assign its thread as the load owner (`LoadOwner` flag in `TEB.SameTebFlags`; the global `LdrpWorkInProgress` state is already `1`) at the same time as thread A is already the load owner.
+With thread A waiting, thread B can now safely load libraries as normal and this works because the loader is reentrant and due to all the loader data structures being global.
+When thread B finishes loader work, it can signal thread A to proceed.

+**As with any approach, there are glaring issues with this method to avoiding deadlock.** The first issue is that thread B cannot know when it will be done with loader work (if it is to do any; assuming we already removed loader thread blockers) because the loader cannot forsee dynamic loading operations (`LoadLibrary`/`FreeLibrary` or delay loading) ahead of time.
+Some Unix-like loader implementations [don't support dynamic loading](https://github.com/bpowers/musl/blob/master/src/ldso/dlopen.c) due to the deadlock problems that can occur when libraries load unexpectedly and the performance benefits you can achieve from not having to program for that scenario.
+The ideal situation is always to load all a program's dependencies once at process startup then never load/unload libraries again for the lifetime of the process.
+This issue is already a showstopper, but in the name of education, we will continue on.
+The second issue comes from the fact that thread A is in a module's `DllMain` performing its initialization.
+So, complex operation in general could be problematic because the module spawning a thread from its `DllMain` may be partially initialized or other dependent modules still completely uninitialized (the latter could only be due to circular dependencies in a modern loader).
+The third issue is that waiting on a thread for any amount of time when not explicitly told to (`WaitForSingleObject(hThread)`) leads to poor performance.
+There are probably more issues.

+Having a dedicated load owner thread at all times (similar to the current loader worker threads), provided suitable optimizations are in place, is likely the most realistic and workable solution.
+Although, Microsoft would have to create a mechanism for threaded operations (e.g. `FlsAlloc`, `FlsGetValue`, and `FlsSetValue` functions) done at `DLL_THREAD_ATTACH` and `DLL_THREAD_DETACH` to affect and access the thread requesting the `DLL_THREAD_ATTACH`/`DLL_THREAD_DETACH` instead of the dedicated load owner thread itself (also, the `GetCurrentThread` and `GetCurrentThreadId` functions may have to lie to maintain application compatibility).

+### Conclusion

+**`DllMain` can now safely run COM code (in theory).**

+Note that applying this solution to the CLR may mean removing the [CLR loader](https://www.oreilly.com/library/view/essential-net-volume/0201734117/0201734117_ch02lev1sec5.html) because its continued presence means foreign (third-party) code could violate the loader lock ➜ CLR assembly initialization lock (I'm assuming the CLR loader has an assembly initialization lock similar to the native loader's loader lock) lock hierarchy without our knowledge.

+The other solution is what most Microsoft engineers currently advise, which is to write a rule saying that nobody should do COM (e.g. `CoInitializeEx`) from `DllMain`, which works great until people, such as Microsoft employees, do COM from `DllMain` (or one of many other places the loader unexpectedly holds loader lock).
+Additionally, in the case of CLR, requiring Microsoft creates a loader on top of a loader (the CLR loader) so "unmanaged and managed initialization is done in two separate and distinct stages" over the native loader to workaround "loader lock issues" that are symptomatic of Windows architecture.

-Note that the solutions I provide above are [mostly thought experiments](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#investigating-com-server-deadlock-from-dllmain) (especially when it comes to launching an in-process COM server).
+Note that the solutions I provide above are mostly thought experiments (especially when it comes to [launching an in-process COM server](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#investigating-com-server-deadlock-from-dllmain)).
 Due to [Windows' architectural issues](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#the-root-of-dllmain-problems), I can only offer bandage patches.

 ## Case Study on ABBA Deadlock Between the Loader Lock and GDI+ Lock

 This case study is not regarding code that Microsoft engineers wrote but of a third-party shell extension that this Old New Thing article reports on.
 [Here we have the ABBA deadlock between loader lock and GDI+ lock](https://devblogs.microsoft.com/oldnewthing/20160805-00/?p=94035).
-The ABBA deadlock occurs more inadvertently than in the previous COM case study because of the `GdiPlus!GdiplusShutdown` thread waiting for a worker thread that holds the loader lock (so, there's a layer of indirection).
+The ABBA deadlock occurs more inadvertently than in the previously shown COM case study because of the `GdiPlus!GdiplusShutdown` thread waiting for a worker thread that holds the loader lock (so, there's a layer of indirection).
 Microsoft documentation and this Old New Thing article says the root cause of this problem is running `GdiPlus!GdiplusStartup` from `DllMain`.
 However, my opinion on the root cause of this problem leans more on the architectural side of things, and it's that each library's `DllMain` receives `DLL_THREAD_ATTACH` and `DLL_THREAD_DETACH` notifications in the first place.
 As noted elsewhere in this document, these notifications are effectively useless, and well-written libraries often disable them to improve performance.
 So, it would appear that DLL thread notifications come with more disadvantages than advantages.
 I'm also unaware of any other operating system requiring such notifications.

-In this scenario, if Windows could refrain from the practice of ["DLLs creating worker threads behind your back"](https://devblogs.microsoft.com/oldnewthing/20100122-00/?p=15193), then that would also nullify the issue (although in the GDI+ case, GUI programs typically require at least one spare thread for the [message/event loop](https://en.wikipedia.org/wiki/Message_loop_in_Microsoft_Windows), these threads shouldn't be created without the programmer's knowledge).
+In this scenario, if Windows could refrain from the practice of ["DLLs creating worker threads behind your back"](https://devblogs.microsoft.com/oldnewthing/20100122-00/?p=15193), then that would also nullify the issue (although in the GDI+ case, GUI programs typically require at least one spare thread for the [message/event loop](https://en.wikipedia.org/wiki/Message_loop_in_Microsoft_Windows), the Windows API shouldn't create these threads without the programmer's knowledge).

 ## `LdrpDrainWorkQueue` and `LdrpProcessWork`